Pre-class Preparation - Textbook

 Week 4 Workshop

-Risk analysis for generative AI and MLOps deployment
+Risk analysis for AI and generative AI and MLOps deployment

-In Week 4's workshop, we'll address an often overlooked but vital aspect of AI projects: Risk Analysis and Management in Generative AI and MLOps deployment.
+In Week 5's workshop, we'll address an often overlooked but vital aspect of AI projects: Risk Analysis and Management in AI and Generative AI and MLOps deployment.
 This session starts with a demonstration of the final solutions developed by the class, giving you the chance to share your work and learn from others' approaches.

 Next, we transition into understanding the deployment requirements of generative AI products and services.
 This covers the technical requirements for deploying your AI solution, as well as the MLOps principles that guide the operation of AI models in production environments.